 It is well known that in the business world, those who do not innovate do die sooner.
 But it might be surprising that every team thinks they innovate.
 Any work that has not been done so far by the team can look like innovation to them.
 It’s important to calibrate the team’s work with external needs.
-Whom is the team delivering its output to?
+To whom is the team delivering its output?
 Is there any new competitor on the market?
 What more could the customer need?
 What more value can my company’s vision bring to the clients?
 Teams must seek answers to these questions and share the insights of these discoveries for a faster innovation cycle.
 Often the innovation is just an existing knowledge put together in a different environment or a different context.
 Loose innovations which don’t help the team get closer to their vision or lack novelty from the external world don’t help the company much.

 4: Lack of precious people

-Precious people are those who can bring people together, make the workplace an enjoyable company, support peers or have tons of insight into the work either by experience or by the intellect.
+Precious people are those who can bring people together, make the workplace an enjoyable company, support peers or have tons of insight into the work either by experience or by intellect.
 Teams need to hold on to and expand their pool of precious people.
 Some teammates get unlucky to stumble upon tasks that are rudimentary and mundane.
-A culture of automating those tasks should be promoted so that the team can always have sufficient strength of precious pool of people.
+A culture of automating those tasks should be promoted so that the team can always have sufficient strength of a precious pool of people.
 Teams must be cautious of losing precious people to either mundane tasks or attrition or overwork.
 As an HR policy, relieving people can be made more gradual, from 4 week notice period to a 50% working then 20% working model week-by-week can be applied as suitable.
 There is a big loss of knowledge when a precious employee leaves, the cost of that only appears later!
-If a critical mass leaves in quick succession of time, either the team becomes super slow or off-track completely.
+If a critical mass leaves in a quick succession of time, either the team becomes super slow or off-track completely.
 Freeing people from unprecious work is the key!

 5: Threats from new companies